getgoji/getgoji.github.io/README.md

 Andrew Kuhn is a second year student studying Computer Science at UW pursuing a career in artificial intelligence.
 Contact Andrew Kuhn at akuhn2@uw.edu.
 Connect with him on LinkedIn @ https://www.linkedin.com/in/andrewkuhn101/ , and follow his projects at  [insert Andrew Github]

 **Jasmine Schoch:**
-Jasmine Schoch is a second year student studying Applied & Computational Mathematical Sciences: Biological and Life Sciences pursuing a career in computational biology.
+Jasmine Schoch is a second year student studying Computer Science pursuing a career in computational biology.
 Contact Jasmine at Jschoch@uw.edu, connect with her on LinkedIn[https://www.linkedin.com/in/jasmine-schoch/], and follow her projects here!

 **Virginia Wang:**
 Virginia Wang is a second year student studying Electrical & Computer Engineering at UW, pursuing a career in computational neuroscience.
 Contact Virginia at vwang129@uw.edu, connect with her on LinkedIn [https://www.linkedin.com/in/virginia-wang/] and follow her projects here!